eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/PIDControl-P4/README.md

 - Kp - Proportional gain is applied to the current cross track error (Kp * CTE).
 It causes the car to approach the target, but in doing so, car can overshoot its target
 - Kd - Differential gain is applied to the difference between current CTE and previous CTE.
 It compensates for the overshoots and bring the car back towards its target.
 - Ki - Integral gain is applied to the sum of all the cross track error since the car started moving.
 (Ki * sigma(CTE)).
-It nullifies the effects of steering drift or Systematic Bias of the car, thus keeping the on its target.
+It nullifies the effects of steering drift or Systematic Bias of the car, thus keeping the car on its target. (lane center)

 ### Hyperparameters tuning

 The final hyperparameters (P, I and D) were chosen manully by trial and error.
-Reasonable starting parameters were taken from the lesson exercies and then changed them one-by-one little-by-little to observe the effects of the change.
+Reasonable starting parameters were taken from the lesson exercises and then changed them one-by-one little-by-little to observe the effects of the change.
 I observed that unity simulator has very tiny effect of Ki.
 P term and D term have steady effect on the car's control.

 I implemented basic PID controller and kept the throttle constant at 0.3